-- 1) Engage & Empower Employees: Educate and equip people to connect on a personal level, amplify others, and consciously include. - 2) Embed Equity: Embed policies, programs, and practices that promote equal opportunity and anti-discrimination. - 3) Elevate Talent: Seek, develop, and retain people from all backgrounds and perspectives at all levels.
+1) Engage & Empower Employees: Educate and equip people to connect on a personal level, to amplify others, and to consciously include.

+- 2) Embed Equity: Embed policies, programs, and practices that are fair for all and reinforce respect. - 3) Elevate Diverse Talent: Seek, develop, and retain people with diverse backgrounds, and perspectives at all levels.